 Gossiping is such a popular way for people to spend their time, and tragically, the damage it can do spreads like a virus, until someone's reputation is seriously damaged.

-You may feel like there’s no chance to counteract the horrible things they are saying.
-It’s going to take some time, but trust me, you can rebuild your reputation.
+You may feel like there's no chance to counteract the horrible things they are saying.
+It's going to take some time, but trust me, the good news is, you can rebuild your reputation and you can recover.